Leslie S.T. Fang, MD PhD

 - Make every attempt to keep the waiting room empty.

-It is important to stress that, even with all these precautions, an infected patient might still slip through.
-It is therefore important to take every possible precaution to protect oneself.
+It is important to stress that even with all these precautions, an infected patient might still slip through, particularly with the increasing awareness of asymptomatic or pre-symptomatic patients.
+It is therefore important to take every precaution one can to protect the office and the staff.

 The hope is to be able to optimize ventilation in the operatory.
 Ideally, air exchange of the operatory 6 times an hour during operating hours would reduce issues with undue exposure.

-Because the coronavirus can stay alive on surfaces for more than 24 hours, it is important to keep all surfaces clean and sanitized.
-While this pertains to the waiting room, the bathroom, all common areas, and the front desk, it is particularly important to disinfect the operatory as frequently as is feasible.
+Because the coronavirus can stay alive on surfaces for 24 hours+, it is important to keep all surfaces clean and sanitized.
+While this pertains to the waiting room, the bathroom, all common areas and the front desk, it is particularly important to disinfect the operatory as frequently as is feasible.

 Common cleaners such as 0.1% sodium hypochlorite, 0.5% hydrogen peroxide or 62-71% ethanol have all been shown to be effective.